-Model 3 has an occupancy sensor in the front passenger seat that controls the status of the front airbag.
+Model Y has an occupancy sensor in the vehicle that controls the status of the passenger front airbag.

 NOTE: The Occupant Classification System (OCS) meets the regulatory requirement of FMVSS 208 and automatically detects when inflating the passenger front airbag would be unnecessary or potentially harmful.